 Make-up Tests and Test Proctoring

-Can I pay the $10 test make-up fee in the LC?
+Can I pay the $10 test make-up fee in the ARC?

-No. You will need to pay this fee in the Business Office and bring us the receipt as proof of payment.
-You may pay the Business Office with cash, check or debit card.
+No. You will need to pay this fee in the Student Financial Services Office and bring us the receipt as proof of payment.
+You may pay the Student Financial Services Offices with cash, check or debit card.
 You cannot charge the fee to your student account.

 Do I have to pay the $10 fee for memory quizzes?